Monmouth County, New Jersey

 Map the workflow that is creating the most friction

-Pick the process where dropped balls, retyping, or status chasing show up every week and tighten that first.
+Pick the job where dropped balls, retyping, or status chasing show up every week and tighten that first.

 Automate the obvious handoffs